gladiaio/gladia-cli/README.md

 to build run
 ```
- pyinstaller --onefile gladia_cli.py --hiddenimport=click --hiddenimport=requests --hiddenimport=prettytable
+$ ./build.sh
 ```

-pyinstaller, click, requests and prettytable need to be installed before running the build command

-the resulting cli is in dist
+the resulting gladia_cli is in dist

 ## Usage